game-ci/documentation/docs/gitlab/01-getting-started.md

    ```

 1. Open and edit the [`.gitlab-ci.yml`](https://gitlab.com/gableroux/unity3d-gitlab-ci-example/-/blob/master/.gitlab-ci.yml) you copied to your project and update [the variables](https://gitlab.com/gableroux/unity3d-gitlab-ci-example/-/blob/master/.gitlab-ci.yml#L7-13) with the versions you need.
 Your Unity project version can be found in `ProjectSettings/ProjectVersion.txt`.
+2. If your Unity project is not at the root of your repository, also update UNITY_DIR variable.
-1. Continue to activation instructions
+3. Continue to activation instructions